One Day Trip to Bath from London Bath Abbey with Roman statue

 See Stonehenge and Bath in one day to save time

-One Day in Bath Itinerary
+Day Trip to Bath from London Itinerary

 Morning in Bath